EinMaulwurf/tuda_statistical_machine_learning/README.md

 I'm not a computer science student however and used R for everything – not Python like it's used in the lecture.
 You can use R and RStudio to open and run it.

-To view a nicely rendered output, download or clone this repository and open `klausurvorbereitung_sml.html` with your browser.
-For everything to work, the `klausurvorbereitung_sml_files/` and `pictures/` subdirectories must be in the same folder as the html file. `Klausurvorbereitung SML.pdf` contains a PDF version of the website (but doesn't look as nice).
+To view a nicely rendered output, download or clone this repository and open `output/klausurvorbereitung_sml.html` with your browser. `Klausurvorbereitung SML.pdf` contains a PDF version of the website (but doesn't look as nice).